 What can I do about acne breakouts while I'm on my period?

 Do periods cause acne?
 They absolutely do, but they usually cause breakouts before your period starts.
-So, while you’re on your period it’s important to practice good skin hygiene and not pick any festering pimples because this will only prolong their presence on your face.
+So, while you’re on your period it’s important to practice good skin hygiene and not touch your breakouts more than necessary.
+This will only prolong their presence on your face.

 How can I prevent acne breakouts during my period?